 The trial, which is expected to last several more weeks, has drawn widespread media attention in the Northeastern part of Pennsylvania.

-Read today’s stories:
+Read today’s stories below: